{eac}ObjectCache Extension Plugin

 • Multisite / Network support:

-• Cache by blog id.
+• Cache/flush/switch by blog id.

 • Caching statistics: